TypeFox/monaco-languageclient/README.md

 - [pnpm verification example](./verify/pnpm) demonstrates that the project can be build with vite, but pnpm is used instead of npm.
 Please do: `cd verify/pnpm && pnpm run verify`.
 It serves the client here: <http://localhost:8083>.

-- [yarn verification example](./verify/yarn)demonstrates that the project can be build with vite, but yarn is used instead of npm.
+- [yarn verification example](./verify/yarn) demonstrates that the project can be build with vite, but yarn is used instead of npm.
 Please do: `cd verify/yarn && yarn run verify`.
 It serves the client here: <http://localhost:8083>.

+- [Next.js verification example](./verify/next): demonstrates how to use `@typefox/monaco-editor-react` with Next.js, Please do: `cd verify/next && npm run verify`.
+It serves the client here: <http://localhost:8084>.

 ### VSCode integration